sparkplug/mtn-momo-api-documentation/docs/api-description/README.md

 The API user and API key are used in the basic authentication header when requesting the access token.
 The API user and key are managed in the Partner GUI for the country where the account is located.
 The Partner can create and manage API user and key from the Partner GUI.

-In case of sandbox the API Key and API User are managed through a Provisioning API as described on 3.2.2
+In the case of the Sandbox, the API Key and API User are managed through a Provisioning API as described on 3.2.2

-The received token have an expiry time.
-The token same token can be used used for transactions until it is expired.
-A new token is requested by using the `POST` /token service in the same way as for the initial token.
-The new token can be requested before the previous have expired to avoid authentication failure due to expired token.
+The received token has an expiry time.
+The same token can be used for transactions until it expires.
+A new token is requested by using the `POST` /token service in the same way as the initial token.
+The new token can be requested for before the previous one has expired to avoid authentication failure due to expired token.

 > **Important:**
  The token must be treated as a credential and kept secret.
 The party that have access to the token will be authenticated as the user that requested the token.